patschi/akvatar/docs/how-it-works.md

 # How It Works

-This document explains the complete request lifecycle of Akvatar, from login through avatar upload to backend synchronisation, and how the background cleanup job keeps storage tidy.
+This document explains the complete request lifecycle of Akvatar, from login through avatar upload to backend synchronization, and how the background cleanup job keeps storage tidy.

 ## Architecture overview